What’s on your VC’s mind?

 The Higher Education Landscape influences decisions our institutions take, and hence the scope and extent of activities we undertake.
 Understanding leadership in the Higher Education landscape and its impact on our institution’s strategies provides us with context for our planning.

-This session will incorporate input from a keynote speaker and from you.
-The keynote speaker will present insights into leadership within the higher education sector and how information technology can be used to advance an institution’s leadership strategies.
-Following the keynote remarks the you will have the opportunity to pose questions to them for further exploration and insights into leadership, more broadly.
+This session will provide an opportunity to hear from a leading Senior Executive.
+The speaker will present insights into the importance of leadership within the higher education sector.
+Following the remarks you will have the opportunity to pose questions to them for further exploration and insights into leadership, more broadly.

 One-on-one Mentoring